google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 # Regularization

 <!--
 Regularization is a method of "shrinking" the coefficients in the learned equation.
-There are two distinct types we will look at: Lasso and Ridge, as well as one type that somewhat merges the two.
+There are two distinct types we will look at: Lasso and Ridge.

 https://medium.com/@yongddeng/regression-analysis-lasso-ridge-and-elastic-net-9e65dc61d6d3
 -->